AU Crystals

 The practice of using burning herbs or resins, such as sage, palo santo, or sandalwood, to clear a space, object, or person.

 A note on respect.
-White sage and palo santo are both subject to over-harvesting and have specific cultural origins.
-Buyers who care about the practice are increasingly turning to ethically sourced bundles, garden-grown rosemary or mugwort, or simple frankincense resin on a small charcoal disc.
+White sage and palo santo are both subject to over-harvesting and commercial pressure on the lands and peoples that hold them as ceremonial.
+Sage is increasingly poached from public lands in southern California, and palo santo has been listed as a species of concern.
+Buyers who care about the practice are increasingly turning to ethically sourced bundles bought directly from Indigenous-run businesses, or sidestepping the issue by burning garden-grown rosemary, mugwort, lavender, or simple frankincense resin on a small charcoal disc.
+Garden herbs work just as well for everyday clearing.